 At first look, the Diono has the appearance of a quality sea.
 The fabric is smooth and soft to the touch and feels somewhat like that found on the Chicco NexFit.
-While it is probably baby friendly, it also feels very absorbent and possibly hard to clean.
-Some testers felt like it had the look of old broken in sweatpants, which probably isn't ideal, but at the very least might be cozy.
-The padding on the seat has at least some memory foam components.
+While it is probably baby-friendly, it also feels very absorbent and possibly hard to clean.
+Some testers felt like it had the look of old broken in sweatpants, which probably isn't ideal, but might be cozy.
+The padding on the seat has some memory foam components.
 The foam is firm on the bottom of the seat with a thinner layer of softer padding over the top.
 On other parts of the seat, the padding is only a lightly padded seat cover.
 The padding grows relatively thin on other parts of the seat, and the plastic base pokes through the padding without much pressure.

 The back of the Diono is a convoluted jumble of straps and slots that can make height adjustments tricky and cleaning near impossible

 The outer shell on the Radian is similar to the one found on the Clek Foonf with a mostly contained back and sides that are easy to keep clean.
 There are only a few spots that might prove challenging to get to on the back.
 The energy absorbing dense foam on the inside of the shell is the more common Expanded Polystyrene (EPS).
 It is more brittle and compact than the alternative Expanded Polypropylene (EPP), which does not off-gas and is somewhat more forgiving should it be accidentally dropped.